Psychedelics/LSD & Mushrooms

 Neurotransmitters promote feelings of happiness and well-being and are essential to not feeling anxious or depressed.
 With each successive use of a psychedelic, an individual diminishes their natural chemical capacity toward happiness until it reaches the point to where they are neurochemically incapable of feeling happy without chemicals.
 The only time they experience joy is while chemically altered by psychedelics.

 Some people may be using hallucinogens as a way to treat undiagnosed mental disorders such as bipolar disorder or depression.
-A comprehensive treatment plan for people recovering from a hallucinogen use disorder, especially those accompanied by co-occurring disorders, should include:
+A comprehensive Psychedelic Addiction Therapy program for people recovering from a hallucinogen use disorder, especially those accompanied by co-occurring disorders, should include:

 - Evidence-based neurological interventions